unibuc-cs/software-engineering-product-pingbing/README.md

 ### User story: As a user, I want to create groups/spaces with notes that can be shared with other users of the application.
 #### Requirements:
 - Implement a frontend UI for group/space creation and management;
-- Allow users to invite others via QR code.
+- Allow users to invite others to groups/spaces via QR code.

 ### User story: As a user, I want to be able to change the name of my notes.
 #### Requirements: